logicmoo/subclause_expansion/README.md

 # sub_clause_expansion
-More detailed versions of term/goal expansion hooks
+More specific versions of term/goal expansion hooks

 # Some TODOs